Trump Floats Delaying The Election. It Would Require A Change In Law

 Trump also does not have the power himself to move the date of the election, which was set by an 1845 federal law placing it the first Tuesday after the first Monday in November.

 The date could move theoretically with action by Congress — but that would require agreement both by the Democrats who control the House and the Republicans who control the Senate.
+Neither side supports the idea.

+Senate Majority Leader Mitch McConnell, R-Ky., reportedly called the current date "set in stone" on Thursday and top Democrats also rejected the idea of rescheduling.

+"It's virtually inconceivable that the presidential election would be delayed," said Richard Pildes, a constitutional law professor at New York University.

 Hogan Gidley, national press secretary for Trump's campaign, said in a statement later on Thursday morning that "the president is just raising a question about the chaos Democrats have created" with elections practices that Trump opposes.